blahaj-zone/hajkey/CONTRIBUTING.md

 # Contribution guide
-We're glad you're interested in contributing Iceshrimp!
+We're glad you're interested in contributing Hajkey!
 In this document you will find the information you need to contribute to the project.

 ## Translation (i18n)
-Iceshrimp uses [Weblate](https://translate.iceshrimp.dev/) for translation and internationalization management.
+Hajkey uses [Weblate](https://translate.iceshrimp.dev/) for translation and internationalization management.

 If your language is not listed in Weblate, please open an issue.